a field guide to the planet - by Damon Ramsey

 Drive up the east coast for 2 or 3 days and you will end up in the tropics.
 For most of my adult life in Australia, I was based in the tropical north-east because this is where the biological diversity is the highest on the continent.
 The centre of this region is Cairns.
 The Cairns esplanade is famous for its muflats and bird-watching opportunities.
 In the leafy suburbs of Cairns are various natural places to explore, such as the Mt.Whitfield, the Lakes, and the Cairns Botanical Gardens.
 There are a number of wildlife parks and zoos in Cairns and the surrounding area, including the excellent Rainforest Habitat, Kuranda Butterfly Sanctuary, Hartleys, and Cairns Tropical Zoo.

-In the waters alongside the tropical east coast is of course the Great Barirer Reef, the largest reef system in the world.
+In the waters alongside the tropical east coast is of course the Great Barrier Reef, the largest reef system in the world.
 There are many places to experience the coral reefs and tropical islands to explore.
-The Whistsundays is one of the more popular spots, with white sand beaches and blue green water, which you can explore by self-sailing, or even cheaper tours you can join as a group.
+One of my favourite areas are the Ribbon Reefs.
+The Whitsundays is one of the more popular spots, with white sand beaches and blue green water, which you can explore by self-sailing, or even cheaper tours you can join as a group.
 However, the coral gets better the further you go north, and the reef is located closer to the coast.
 North of Cairns is one of the most famous places, called Lizard Island.
 A less expensive option with great wildlife is just off Cairns, combining coral reefs and hundreds of nesting seabirds; an island called Michaelmas Cay.

 Just south of Cairns there are many places to visit.
 Paronella Park is a beautiful mixture of nature and culture, a Spanish castle built in the rainforest.
 Just south of Innisfail is the beautiful and secluded Etty Bay, a great spot to see cassowary, the largest animal in the rainforest.